 Food from Ecuador

-Ecuador is a land of plenty when it comes to food, and it is easy to eat well for little.
+Ecuador is a land of plenty when it comes to food, and it's easy to eat well for little.
 As a fertile country comprising three distinct geographical regions, it can produce a startling array of foods, including dozens of exotic fruits, and three different regional styles of cooking.

 That said, there's surprisingly little variation between restaurant menus in these areas, with either fish (usually trucha or corvina, trout or sea bass), chicken or beef served with rice, chips or patacones (fried plantain), topped off with a smidgeon of salad.